omarXzain/programming-installation-guide/Computer Setup Guide/installation tutorial.md

 - Please make sure to read the steps line by line to prevent such problems

-- This installation part should take 1 hour or more depending on your internet speed and your machine specification
+- This installation part should take less than 1 hour depending on your internet speed and your machine specification

 - You do not need to understand what this process is doing.